 - Avoid medication except that which the doctor or nurse has asked the patient to take

-- Refrain from intercourse from this time up until one week after the embryo transfer
+- Refrain from penetrative sexual activity in or around the vagina from this time up until one week after the embryo transfer

 - Do not use douches, spermicides or vaginal creams during this time